Feed (Anderson novel): Characters

 Violet is Titus's girlfriend throughout the majority of the novel.
-She was raised by her eccentric father, and was home schooled.
+She was raised by her eccentric father and was homeschooled.
 Violet did not get a feed until she was seven, unlike Titus and his friends, whose feeds were implanted when they were infants.
 Violet views the feed negatively, different from Titus and his friends.
 She also comes from a lower-middle-class background.